splunk/conf19-sdc-workshop/transit_dashboard_app/README.md

 -   Yarn version 1.3.2 or later

 You also need the following values:
--   The name of your Splunk Cloud tenant
+-   The name of your Splunk Cloud Services tenant
--   The client ID from the Splunk Cloud app you created (instructions at ../demo/README.md)
+-   The client ID from the Splunk Cloud Services app you created (instructions at ../demo/README.md)
 ```diff
 -   A passthrough Splunk Data Stream Processor pipeline activated (instructions at ../demo/README.md)
 -   Sample transit data ingested (instructions at ../demo/README.md)